kryptiksage/rext/README.md

-# rust-editor
+# rext
-Rust fork of thr C based text editor from https://github.com/danistefanovic/build-your-own-x.
+Rust fork of the C based text editor from https://github.com/danistefanovic/build-your-own-x.